-5. Efforts for improvement and future goals
+5. 改善への努力と今後の目標 (Efforts for improvement and future goals)

 - One increasing challenge for language teachers is how to use technology to enhance learning, rather than a crutch that prevents growth.
-I want to encourage students to use technology in a way that helps them learn - Voice to text apps and voice recognition software can be good ways for students to check and improve their pronunciation. - Online websites provide an efficient and effective way for students to study outside of class, especially as they can be accessed anywhere and require only a smartphone or tablet. - Plagiarism software can help student writers learn how to correctly paraphrase and cite works they use. - Tech savvy students are already using chatGPT and other AI, but they need examples and directions on how to use these in a way that increases their skills and knowledge. - I want to incorporate more technology in my lessons in the future, and make better use of it to enhance learning outcomes.
+With the phenomenal growth of AI technology, this has become an even more prominent issue within the last few years.
+I want to encourage students to use technology in a way that helps them learn. - Voice to text apps and voice recognition software can be good ways for students to check and improve their pronunciation. - Online websites provide an efficient and effective way for students to study outside of class, especially as they can be accessed anywhere and require only a smartphone or tablet. - Plagiarism software can help student writers learn how to correctly paraphrase and cite works they use. - Tech savvy students are already using chatGPT and other AI, but they need examples and directions on how to use these in a way that increases their skills and knowledge. - I want to incorporate more technology in my lessons in the future, and make better use of it to enhance learning outcomes.